cloudgraphdev/cli/README.md

                                <options: dgraph>
-  --dev                        Turn on developer mode --directory=<value>          Set the folder where CloudGraph will store data. (default cg) --no-serve                   Set to not serve a query engine --use-roles                  Set to true to use roleARNs instead of profiles for AWS credentials
+  --dev                        Turn on developer mode --directory=<value>          Set the folder where CloudGraph will store data. (default cg) --no-save                    Set to not alter lock file, just delete plugin --no-serve                   Set to not serve a query engine --use-roles                  Set to true to use roleARNs instead of profiles for AWS credentials